DaesJuar03/DaesJuar03/README.md

-# Hi there 👋
+# About Me
 I am a java developer ☕
-In these last months I have specialized in JSP & SpringBoot
+In these last months I have specialized in JSP & SpringBoot, i currently reside in Mexico, I have a great pleasure in software development and learning new technologies.

 # 📖 For students you can contact me through my email 📖
 d.esau2003@gmail.com